hpcc-systems/HPCC-Platform/docs/blogs/FileStorage.md

 ## Bare-metal options

 Bare-metal storage planes differ from standard storage planes because they do not have an associated pvc.
 Instead the engines communicate with a dafilesrv service running on a set of machines.
-(This rest of this section is largely taken from a previous blog.)

 There are two aspects to using bare-metal storage in the Kubernetes system.
 The first is the 'hostGroups' entry in the storage section which provides named lists of hosts.
 The hostGroups entries can take one of two forms:
 ```